 Essay Form (attached)

-Candidate Observation Evaluation Form (completed by Clinical Education Coordinator)
+Observation Hours Form (provided by the Clinical Education Coordinator)

 ATR 171: Acute Care of Injury and Illness (3 credits Fall or Spring)

 ATR 180: Advanced Emergency Care (2 Credits Spring only)

 ATR 150: Medical Terminology (1 credit Fall or Spring)

 HSC 110: Foundations of Professional Practice (1 credit Fall or Spring)

 BIO 110: Contemporary Biological Problems (with LAB strongly recommended) (3 - 4 credits Fall or Spring)

 OR - BIO 123 with Lab for students interested in graduate studies programs to become a PA, DPT, DC, OT, etc. (Fall only)

 Professional Interview with ATEP Selection Committee (TBA Spring semester)